ideaMarcos/solfi/privacy-policy.md

-SolFi Ear Trainer Privacy Policy
+# SolFi Ear Trainer Privacy Policy

-1. We do not collect any information from the app.
+* We do not collect any information from the app.
 This includes IP address, geolocation, analytics. **Nothing** is collected.

+## Contact
+Email: RANDOMSTUFF -at- CUTDEK -dot- COM